 engine, as did my son!
 Happy Days.

-Betty and his daughter Sian and sons Gwyn and
+his wife Betty and his daughter Sian and sons Gwyn and

 paying their respects to him.

-work I will be grateful for a copy as Vic wasn't the best with a camera!
+work I will be grateful for a copy as Vic wasn't the best

-Transport Minister made no reference to this when she
+the Transport Minister made no reference to this when she